nate-paradiso/nate-paradiso-capstone-selfie-poty-client/README.md

 List technologies that will be used in your app, including any libraries to save time or provide more functionality.
 Be sure to research any potential limitations.

-I will use React, Express and MySql.
+I will use React, Express, cors, MySql, node.js, Sass, multer, path, axios, react-router-dom, FileUpload, Knex

 ### APIs

 List any external sources of data that will be used in your app.

-I would like to classify each images using this api. https://docs.imagga.com/?node#tags
+I will build my own api.

 ### Sitemap